adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ### Compilation time

-Compilation times can be quick but they can also be *very* slow.
-CLI tends to be faster but still not fast *enough*; I have frequently found myself *saving* and *refreshing* before compilation time finishes; even on a well architected project, using the latest Macbook Pro, with a Solid State HD.
-I am not the only one but *your* mileage may vary.
+Compilation can be quick but it can also be slow, *very* slow.
+I have frequently found myself *saving* and *refreshing* before compilation time finishes; even using CLI tooling on the latest Macbook Pro, with a Solid State HD.
+And I am not the only one but *your* mileage may vary.

 ### Saving generated files or not

 Whilst I firmly believe that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the contrary [[1](#ref1)] and in this case prepare for  Concenus Driven Development [[2](#ref2)].

-### Performance out of your control
+### Performance

-The *generated* CSS is out of your control which can cause performance problems [[3](#ref3)].
-Also, source file size can be deceiving [[4](#ref4)] because the generated CSS is likely to be significantly larger than the source file, potentially causing performance problems.
+Source file size can be deceiving [[3](#ref3)] because the generated CSS is likely to be significantly larger than the source file, potentially causing performance problems [[4](#ref4)].
+Ultimately, what is generated is out of your control and trust is handed over to your chosen CSS preprocessor.

 ### Onboarding and recruitment